Anderbone/myblog/content/posts/book-brothers-karamazov.md

 +++
 date = "2021-10-24"
-title = "《The Karamazov Brothers》is the best novel I have ever read" tags = ["Dostoevsky"] toc = false
+title = "The Karamazov Brothers is the best novel I have ever read" tags = ["Dostoevsky"] toc = false
 +++